subirvarma/GeneralCognitics/Publications.md

 ### 1985-1994

 The publications during the period 1985-1994 were dominated by the papers that arose out of my MS and PhD Thesis work at the University of Maryland.
 This work was of a heavily theoretical nature, and had to do with Queueing Theory analysis of types of queues called Fork-Join queues and Resequencing queues.
 I joined the IBM Networking Systems Division towards the end of 1990, and my subsequent work was in the area of Computer Networking.
 I initially worked for a software product called VTAM during which my main concern was making this system run faster.
 Subsequently I transferred to the Advanced Technologies group in which I worked on Advanced Traffic Managemernt and QoS issues.
+This expertise came in very handy for the next stage of my career, when I applied my knowledge of QoS Scheduling Algorithms and Rate Based Traffic Control to the Broadband Access area.

 1. [*Queues with Resequencing, Part 1: Structural Properties*](https://subirvarma.github.io/GeneralCognitics/Pubs/RSQ1.pdf)
 2. [*Queues with Resequencing, Part 2: Heavy Traffic Limits*](https://subirvarma.github.io/GeneralCognitics/Pubs/rsq2.pdf)